Dopelen/CheckIPer/README.md

 ### Features in development
 1. There is an asynchronous implementation that works much faster, but it is still unstable and not tied to the GUI
-1. There is also a desire to record IP addresses inside the application to get rid of problems with entering through a file
 1. Also in operation is a screen for additional checking of servers that do not respond
+1. Console implementation without GUI

 ### Input
-Input is made from a text file name "IP.txt"
+Input is made from a text file selected after push button "Select file" or "Start"

-Each IP address has its own line and description fields
+Each IP address in txt file has its own line and description fields

 Description fields go one after another in order: